Dart gun: Antibiotics

-Use on non-human animals
+Use on animals

-A dart gun may be used to sedate a target, such as in the cases of dog catchers and wildlife officers; to medicate a target, such as in the case of farmers and ranchers; or be used for both purposes, such as in the case of zookeepers and wildlife veterinarians.
+A dart gun may be used to sedate a dangerous target from a safe distance, such as in the cases of dog catchers, wildlife officers, and circus animal trainers; to medicate a target, such as in the case of farmers and ranchers; or be used for both purposes, such as in the case of zookeepers, wildlife veterinarians, and farm veterinarians.

 Use on humans

-Police use
+Police and prison use

-Tranquilizer darts are not generally included in police less-than-lethal arsenals because a human can easily be wrestled to the ground, the pain induced by the dart may cause a suspect to pull out a weapon or panic and run until they are far away resulting in the officer having to track down the unconscious suspect, a human can have a deadly allergic reaction to a tranquilizer, and because effective use requires an estimate of the target's weight — too little tranquilizer will have no effect, and too much tranquilizer will result in death, which can lead to a lawsuit or being convicted of second-degree unintentional murder if the target is a human.
+Tranquilizer darts are not generally included in police less-than-lethal arsenals because a human can easily be wrestled to the ground, the pain induced by the dart may cause a suspect to pull out a weapon or panic and run until they are far away resulting in the officer having to track down the unconscious suspect, a human can have a deadly allergic reaction to a sedative, and because effective use requires an estimate of the target's weight—too little sedative will have no effect, and too much sedative will result in death, which can lead to a lawsuit or being convicted of second-degree unintentional murder if the target is a human.
 "If you shot somebody that was small, it could kill them.
 If you shot somebody who was big or had drugs in their system, it might not do anything." says Newett, of the Justice Department.
-Harold C. Palmer said he only knew of one case of a tranquilizer dart being used against a criminal.
+Harold C. Palmer, president of the Palmer Chemical and Equipment Company, said he only knew of one case of a tranquilizer dart being used against a criminal.
 This was in 1961 in a prison in Athens, Georgia.
 A 220-pound prisoner went berserk and the guard shot him with a tranquilizer dart.
 Six minutes later, the prisoner lost consciousness.
+The common method of subduing an inmate for cell extraction is to instead fill their cell with pepper spray.

 Criminal use

-Tranquilizer darts are not used in kidnappings, rape, or identity theft because they would easily be detected in a public place such as a bar or restaurant.
-"Drugged beverages are so much easier to conceal," explains Dr. Theodore Davantzis.
+Tranquilizer darts are generally not used in kidnappings, rape, or theft because they would easily be detected in a public place such as a bar or restaurant.
+As "drugged beverages are so much easier to conceal," explains Dr. Theodore Davantzis.
 The only person who has been suspected to have used one criminally is Barry Morphew, who is suspected to have chased his wife around the house after shooting her with a tranquilizer dart and then murdering her before the drugs could take effect to prevent her from calling the police.